 - Technical executives and managers of industrial enterprises

 - Professionals interested in the economic viability of technical projects

-Read about this real-life experience that happened to Eric and Mark.
+This course will help you prevent outcomes like this real-life experience that happened to Eric and Mark.
 Honestly, the experience was not very lovely at all.

 Eric Ross, an engineer, and Mark Sanchez, a chemist, had been working in a manufacturing plant for pharmaceutical products.
 As in most cases, the process lines did not only release the final products to be sold but also unwanted and useless waste materials.
 In the case of Eric’s and Mark’s plant, these wastes were gaseous chemical compounds of hydrocarbon and chlorine, which - as being toxic - must not be emitted.
 The destruction of these gases was very costly.
 It was also technically inadequate, because of the fact that the entire production line had to be shut down for cleaning every day for several hours.